gerson-evocorp/passport-multiauth/UPGRADE.md

 ## Upgrading to 3.0 from 2.0

-You just should asserts that your requests to routes wrapped by middleware `\SMartins\PassportMultiauth\Http\Middleware\AddCustomProvider::class` has the `provider` param passing the desired provider.
+You just should asserts that your requests to routes wrapped by middleware `\GViana\PassportMultiauth\Http\Middleware\AddCustomProvider::class` has the `provider` param passing the desired provider.

 E.g.: